quintans/eventsourcing/README.md

 This change streams must all be able to resume, from a specific position or timestamp.

+Pushing solutions are implemented for:
+- MongoDB
+- PotgreSQL
+- MySQL

 #### Polling

 Another the way to achieve insert CDC is by polling.